Paradva-Niraj/router-learning-in-react/README.md

+# 📌 React Router Project - Learning React Routing & React Router DOM
+Welcome to my React Router learning project! 🚀 In this project, I am exploring React Routing using react-router-dom.
+I created a simple site with multiple pages and implemented dynamic routing with a GitHub API integration.

+## 📖 What I Learned
+✅ How to set up React Router in a project
+✅ Creating nested routes with Outlet
+✅ Using NavLink for active navigation styles
+✅ Implementing loaders to fetch data before rendering ✅ Fetching data from GitHub API and displaying user details

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.